Rules

 1 This will automatically extract the associations.

-In addition, sometimes empty values are correlated, e.g: if one column specifies the number of children in a family, we would expect that the names of these children to be empty if they don’t exist:
+In some cases empty values are valid input.
+In addition, sometimes empty values are correlated, e.g: if one column specifies the number of children in a family, we would expect that the names of these children to be empty if they don’t exist.

 rule.extract(df, df_meta=synth.df_meta)